bcgov/fbp-go/README.md

 - [ ] Web: About isn't working on the web version.
 - [x] FBP: The percent dead fir slider showing in M1/2, it should only be showing in M3/4.
 - [x] FBP: When switching between fuel types it remembers all settings, but resets BUI to a baseline value
+- [x] FBP: Change fuel consumption to show 2 decimal places (otherwise shows as 0 for grass).

 ### v1.0.6 Release Candidate (current)